 Sizing recommendations depend on the type of environment and various other factors such as network, hardware, software and applications.
-See Sizing in the Deep Security Help Center.
+For the latest sizing guidelines for Deep Security Manager, its database, Deep Security Agent, and Deep Security Virtual Appliance, see Sizing in the Deep Security Help Center.